javalin/website/pages/docs.md

 ## Access manager
-Javalin has a functional interface `AccessManager`, which let's you set per-endpoint authentication or authorization.
+Javalin has a functional interface `AccessManager`, which let's you set per-endpoint authentication and/or authorization.
 It's common to use before-handlers for this, but per-endpoint security handlers give you much more explicit and readable code.
 You can implement your access-manager however you want, but here is an example implementation:

 {% capture java %}
 // Set the access-manager that Javalin should use app.accessManager(handler, ctx, permittedRoles) -> {
-    MyRole userRole = ...
+    MyRole userRole = getUserRole(ctx);
     if (permittedRoles.contains(currentUserRole)) {
         handler.handle(ctx);
     } else {